 - how you will measure success

 - your overall budget for each financial year

-- what marketing activities you will undertake – this can be as detailed or as strategic as you like.
+- what marketing and eligible promotional activities you will do in as much detail or as strategic as you like.

-You may choose to use the plan to market template below but are not required to do so.
+You may choose to use the plan to market template below.
+However, this is not a requirement.